-Since it was founded in 1998 Oxford’s professional symphony orchestra has become one of the leading orchestras in the UK.
-Praised as ‘excellent’ by Gramophone Magazine and ‘thoroughly impressive’ by BBC Music Magazine, Oxford Philomusica’s reputation is based on the uncompromising artistic standards of its Founder and Music Director, Marios Papadopoulos, and maintained by some of the very best orchestral musicians in London, Oxford and the Thames Valley.
-In October 2002 the Philomusica was appointed the first-ever Orchestra in Residence at the University of Oxford, a Residency which has recently been extended for a further five years.
+The Oxford Philharmonic Orchestra is one of the leading orchestras in the UK.
+Praised as ‘excellent’ by Gramophone Magazine and ‘thoroughly impressive’ by BBC Music Magazine, the Orchestra’s reputation is based on the uncompromising artistic standards of its founder and music director, Marios Papadopoulos, and maintained by some of the finest musicians in the UK.

-Oxford Philomusica has been firmly committed to education and community work from its earliest days, bringing music to the widest possible range of audiences – often outside the traditional concert venue – to schools, hospitals, community centres and retirement homes.
-As part of its University Residency, the Orchestra collaborates with the Faculty of Music in educational programmes for the student community.
-The Orchestra’s partnerships with Oxford City Council and Oxfordshire County Council provide performance opportunities and tuition to hundreds of talented young musicians, particularly through ‘Young Musical Talent in Oxford’ schemes and an annual Youth Concerto Competition.
+The Oxford Philharmonic Orchestra has been firmly committed to outreach work from its earliest days.
+Its various projects focus on taking music to areas of social and economic disadvantage, including work in special schools and hospitals.
+In 2002, the Oxford Philharmonic Orchestra was appointed as the University of Oxford’s first ever Orchestra in Residence.
+As part of its University Residency, the Oxford Philharmonic collaborates with the Faculty of Music in educational programmes for the student community, while partnerships with Oxford City Council and Oxfordshire County Council provide tuition and performance opportunities for hundreds of talented young musicians each season.